MaheshReddy-05/Duplicate-Image-Detection-using-Multiprocessing/README.md

 #run: 'set-executionpolicy remotesigned' and choose as Y

 #Now again run: env\scripts\activate
-#Boom now u can install in VM what ever you want
+#Boom now you can install what ever you want in VM
 #To exit run:'deactivate'

 pip install -r requirements.txt